Ive written before about how I classify myself as an omnivert.

 When it comes to how I recharge, however, I completely claim introvert status.

-While extroverts regain energy through immersing themselves in groups of people—introverts require periods of solitude or silence to recharge batteries.
+While extroverts regain energy through immersing themselves in groups of people; introverts require snippets of solitude or silence to recharge.

 That need for quiet describes me perfectly.

-After a full day with friends, family, strangers or at a conference (BAM, I’m coming for you!)
-I’m only able to “fill back up” through time spent in silence.
+After a full day with friends, family, or strangers at a conference I’m only able to “refill my tank/head back out and do it again through silence.

 Silence alone is great.